 A powerful CRM platform that connects the sales, marketing, content management and customer service aspects of your business.
 You can integrate your Google Analytics account with HubSpot to draw on your analytics data and put it to use in your marketing funnel.
 HubSpot has integrations for just about everything and can even be used to manage your social media, your contact forms, landing pages and more.

 A free tool (powered by Google) that analyzes the popularity of top search queries in Google Search.
 This tool is great for making comparisons between two searches to see which is more popular and to see how search interest has changed over time.

 Google Search Console

 That’s a lot of people on mobile.
-If your site isn’t mobile friendly then you’re going to see a huge drop-off in traffic, conversions, and a big uptick in people bouncing off your site.
+If your site isn’t mobile-friendly, you will see a huge drop-off in traffic, conversions, and a big uptick in people bouncing off your site.
 Make sure you check in on your mobile score after updates and additions of pages.

 What we’re really saying is don’t sleep on analytics when it comes to your website.
-If you’re not keeping an eye on your site’s health, what’s working and what’s not, then there’s not really any point to putting effort into said site.
-It’s like you’re just throwing spaghetti at the wall and hoping something sticks.
+If you’re not keeping an eye on your site’s health, and what’s working and what’s not, then there’s not really any point in putting effort into said site.
+It’s like you’re just throwing spaghetti.

 Get good data, make better choices

 Our analytics experts can get your site set up and ready to roll so you can get the most out of your efforts.Get in Touch